 Tebbetts 1st Friday Night Dinner:

-Fish & BBQ Hamburgers, Hot Dogs, Green Beans, Loaded baked beans, scallop tators, Corn, Home-baked Bread, Salad, drink, Homemade ice cream and desserts.
+BBQ Pork Steaks, Hot Dogs, Green Beans, Loaded baked beans, scallop tators, Corn, Home-baked Bread, Slaw, drink, Homemade ice cream and desserts.
 All you can eat.
 Adults $10, Child $2.50.

 History of Tebbetts